PLAN 672: Urban Data Analytics in R

 Course Description & Objectives

 This course is about different techniques used in assembling, managing, analysing and predicting using heterogeneous data sets in urban environments.
-These data sets that are inherently messy and incomplete.
+These datasets are inherently messy and incomplete.
 Types of data include, point, polygon, raster, vector, text, image and network data; data sets with high cadence and high spatial resolution.

 This is a survey course for different techniques and approaches in dealing with these data in R. The objective of these analytical techniques is to inform both short term operational decisions and long term planning in cities.
 As such, the emphasis is on practical urban data analytics rather than in-depth discussion about the suitability and appropriateness of techniques and their associated theoretical assumptions.